RBEGamer/WordClock/README.md

 ### OTHER

+* sandwich paper - as additional semi transparent diffusor ontop of the leds
 * woodglue - to glue spacers together
 * ACRIFIX Plexiglas glue - to glue faceplate and opaque frontplate together